Camium02/ICE-3111-Computer_Vision/Labs/Lab-08/C-CXX.md

 # Compile

 At this stage you have an empty program, I know, I know.
 However, I would still do it.
-The compilation is to test that `CMakeLists.txt` is working well and that I can start the fun part, coding.
+The compilation is to test that `CMakeLists.txt` is working well and that we can start the fun part, coding.

 # Inputs/output